DILTIAZEM HYDROCHLORIDE- diltiazem hydrochloride injection, solution

 Diltiazem slows the ventricular rate in patients with a rapid ventricular response during atrial fibrillation or atrial flutter.
 Diltiazem converts paroxysmal supraventricular tachycardia (PSVT) to normal sinus rhythm by interrupting the reentry circuit in AV nodal reentrant tachycardias and reciprocating tachycardias, e.g., Wolff-Parkinson-White syndrome (WPW).

 Diltiazem prolongs the sinus cycle length.
 It has no effect on the sinus node recovery time or on the sinoatrial conduction time in patients without SA nodal dysfunction.
-Diltiazem has no significant electrophysiologic effect on tissues in the heart that are fast sodium channel dependent, e.g., His-Purkinje tissue, atrial and ventricular muscle, and extranodal accessory pathways.
+Diltiazem has no significant electrophysiologic effects on tissues in the heart that are fast sodium channel dependent, e.g., His-Purkinje tissue, atrial and ventricular muscle, and extranodal accessory pathways.

 Like other calcium channel antagonists, because of its effect on vascular smooth muscle, diltiazem decreases total peripheral resistance resulting in a decrease in both systolic and diastolic blood pressure.

-In patients with cardiovascular disease, diltiazem hydrochloride administered intravenously in single bolus doses, followed in some cases by a continuous infusion, reduced blood pressure, systemic vascular resistance, the rate-pressure product, and coronary vascular resistance and increased coronary blood flow.
+In patients with cardiovascular disease, diltiazem hydrochloride injection administered intravenously in single bolus doses, followed in some cases by a continuous infusion, reduced blood pressure, systemic vascular resistance, the rate-pressure product, and coronary vascular resistance and increased coronary blood flow.
 In a limited number of studies of patients with compromised myocardium (severe congestive heart failure, acute myocardial infarction, hypertrophic cardiomyopathy), administration of intravenous diltiazem produced no significant effect on contractility, left ventricular end diastolic pressure, or pulmonary capillary wedge pressure.
 The mean ejection fraction and cardiac output/index remained unchanged or increased.
 Maximal hemodynamic effects usually occurred within 2 to 5 minutes of an injection.
 However, in rare instances, worsening of congestive heart failure has been reported in patients with preexisting impaired ventricular function.

 The prolongation of PR interval correlated significantly with plasma diltiazem concentration in normal volunteers using the Sigmoidal Emax model.
 Changes in heart rate, systolic blood pressure, and diastolic blood pressure did not correlate with diltiazem plasma concentrations in normal volunteers.
 Reduction in mean arterial pressure correlated linearly with diltiazem plasma concentration in a group of hypertensive patients.